numanfr/units/README.md

 ```
 We get a Value representing speed without explicitly creating it.

+## DerivedUnits and DerivedQuantities
-## Instead of declaring the whole Value each time, we can use Value templates from the builtin enums DerivedUnits and DerivedQuantities
+### Instead of declaring the whole Value each time, we can use Value templates from the builtin enums DerivedUnits and DerivedQuantities

 Derived Units